LoganVoss/TITAN/README.md

 TITAN is a **capability-control system** for AI agents.

-It does **not** wait until a conversation ends and then guess whether something “looked bad.”
-It intervenes at the moment an agent tries to change something that matters — training data, evaluation canaries, safeguards, credentials, infrastructure.
+TITAN intervenes the moment an agent tries to change something that matters — training data, evaluation canaries, safeguards, credentials, or infrastructure.

 The question it answers: